In Elm, strings are represented with double quotes:

 map.
 We won’t cover them all here, but you should check them out from the official documentation.

-Sometimes its desirable to inline the function that determines whether or not a value should be filtered instead of defining it separately.
+Sometimes its desirable to inline the function that determines whether or not a value should be filtered instead of defining it separately as shown below.

 This time we gave